wp-plugins/easy-testimonials/readme.txt

 1. This is the Add New Testimonial Page.
 2. This is the List of Testimonials - from here you can Edit or Delete a Testimonial.
 3. This is the Easy Testimonials Settings Page.
+4. This is the Style & Themes Selection Page.
+5. This is the Submission Form Settings Page.
-4. This is the Random Testimonial Widget.
+6. This is the Random Testimonial Widget.
-5. This is the Testimonial Cycle Widget.
+7. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.7.7 =
+* Update: reworks some things on the settings screen.
+* Pro Feature: new pro theme options available.

 = 1.7.6 =
 * Feature: adds ability to control the order in which Testimonials are displayed.